 The Father of Modern Yoga

-Dubbed the ‘The Father of Modern yoga’, Krishnamacharya was an Indian scholar who opened his famous Yogashala in the Kingdom of Mysore in 1933.
-Having learned a limited number of poses from his father, he started developing the exercises to resemble how it is practiced today.
+Dubbed the ‘The Father of Modern Yoga’, Krishnamacharya was an Indian scholar who opened his famous Yogashala in the Kingdom of Mysore in 1933.
+Having learned a limited number of poses from his father, he started developing the exercises to resemble how it is practised today.